Ham Radio For Beginners – Ham Radio Guide

 Amateur radio is also known as Ham radio.
 This type of radio uses radio frequencies to pass information from one user to another.

-It’s worth noting this kind of radio is used for non-commercial purposes.
+It’s worth noting that ham radios used for non-commercial purposes.
 Some of these include emergency communication, radio sport, contests, self-training, and private recreation.

 b).
 Citizen’s Band (CB)